OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/example_fd.rst

 derivatives that are insensitive to the step size.
 Like finite difference, complex step runs your component using the `apply_nonlinear` or `solve_nonlinear` functions, but it applies a step in the complex direction.
-To activate it, you just need to set the `type` option on a Compontent to "cs":
+To activate it, you just need to set the "type" option on a Compontent's `deriv_options` to "cs":

 .. testcode:: fd_example
     :hide: